Simone Mellor-Clark, MSc (Psych) CTA (P) UKCP Reg.

 I do not believe in a 'one size fits all' approach and provide counselling and psychotherapy to reflect this by personally tailoring treatment and sessions to meet clients' individual or couple needs.

 I offer different levels of ongoing therapeutic support, from time-limited focused counselling for specific issues, to open-ended psychotherapy for long-term or recurrent difficulties with roots in the past.

 In order to make sure that therapy is helping, I invite clients’ to ‘monitor’ their progress by filling in an questionnaire at regular intervals.
 This helps me to get the therapy right for the client and supports their active involvement, and commitment in everything that we do.

-If you would like to learn more about counselling and psychotherapy, I offer an initial telephone or Skype consultation for which there is no charge.
+If you would like to learn more about counselling and psychotherapy, I offer an initial telephone or face-to-face consultation for which there is no charge.
 This provides an opportunity for us to look at why you have contacted me, what you hope to achieve and whether I am someone you would like to work with.
-The reasons people decide to have counselling or psychotherapy can be very personal and wide-ranging, so I cannot emphasise enough how important it is for you to find the right therapist; both for you as a person, and for the types of problems or concerns you are wanting to work with.

 As a therapist, my aim is to create a therapeutic relationship with clients, which is safe, supportive and invites development, growth and change.

 Transactional Analysis (TA) is the main theoretical model I use, and offers a unique way of understanding our personality, behaviours and relationships.
 It is an integrative approach, which combines humanistic, cognitive behavioural and psychoanalytic concepts.

 TA provides concepts which can help us to understand how: